AlexLee729/Arcane/README.md

 # Arcane: A Minimal GPT-2 Inspired Model with LoRA

+### Multimodal Support
+Expand Arcane to incorporate computer vision and text-to-speech capabilities.
+This will enable the model to process and generate not only text but also visual and auditory data, making it suitable for a wider range of applications.
 This repository contains **Arcane**, a small, educational GPT-like transformer model inspired by GPT-2.
 The primary goal of this project is to provide an easy-to-understand implementation of GPT and explore advanced concepts such as **LoRA (Low-Rank Adaptation)** for fine-tuning.
 This project is designed to help researchers and engineers grasp the inner workings of GPT models through hands-on coding and experimentation.

 ## Features